NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 the flag ``--compute-exposures-only`` in this tool, and then the computed exposures can be passed to the command above via the ``--image-exposures-prefix`` option.

+One should experiment with floating the albedo (option ``--float-albedo``) if noticeable albedo variations are seen in the images.

+To get more seamless results around small shadowed craters reduce the value of ``--min-blend-size``.
+If you have many such craters very close to each other, this may result in some erosion, however.

 When it comes to selecting the number of nodes to use, it is good to notice how many tiles the ``parallel_sfs`` program produces (the tool